TroyRobinson/NEProto/README.md

 - For metrics: prefer InstantDB stats; otherwise fetch from US Census and persist

 ## External Services
-- US Census API for ACS statistics
+- US Census API for ACS and Decennial statistics
 - OpenRouter for LLM responses
 - InstantDB for organization storage